Cc

 Cairns-Lee H., Lawley J. & Tosey P. (Editors).
 (2022).
 Clean Language Interviewing: Principles and Applications for Researchers and Practitioners.
 Emerald Publishing.

 Cairns-Lee, H., Lawley, J., & Tosey, P. (2021).
 Enhancing researcher reflexivity about the influence of leading questions in interviews.
 The Journal of Applied Behavioral Science.
-[Free download of original article available]
+[Free download.]

 Acknowledgements